freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Ian Lepore has reworked the GELI support so that it is MI and can be used on any architecture we support.

-There's also efforts underway to bring signed image support, improved crypto booting options and implement Multiboot 2.0 support.
+There are also efforts underway to support booting signed images, improved crypto booting options, and implement Multiboot 2.0 support.

 ## Usermode mapping of PCI BARs ##